luclepot/luclepot.github.io/_projects/AI_data_science.markdown

 As a data science fellow, I work in collaboration with a number of data scientists, school administrators, and sociology professors.
 My main focus is to quantify and explain the effect (or lack thereof) of the online learning tools provided by CAI on student performance. **I am particularly interested in learning more about the way that the "helpfulness" of such tools changes based on student demographics such as race, gender identification, and family income.** I believe that these questions are key to better understanding how institutions such as the University of Michigan can adapt themselves to better accommodate underserved communities.

 Since this data is highly sensitive, I am by federal law unable to share it (or any visualizations I make of it) publicly.
-However, I can talk about some of the non-specifics of the work I do.
+However, I can talk about some of the non-specifics of the work I do, and go over an analysis I was asked to do as a part of my application.

+### work details

 **The analysis I am currently working on focuses on the impact of the [ATLAS tool](https://atlas.ai.umich.edu/) on student performance, and how this tool either alleviates or worsens disparities in student performance along demographic lines**.
 Much of this work is done in collaboration with a professor of sociology at the University of Michigan.